Circles with money, person outside with tablet, March scholarship opportunities

 • Connecticut Building Congress Scholarship Fund: High school seniors from Connecticut who are pursuing programs in Architecture, construction-related Engineering, Construction Management, Surveying, Planning, or related fields of study may apply for this scholarship.
 The award is renewable for up to five years, and winners will be invited to an award ceremony.
 Award: Up to $4,000; Deadline: March 1

 • ASHG DNA Day Essay Contest: Sponsored by the American Society of Human Genetics, this non-fixed scholarship is open to students in grades nine through 12.
-Applicants must write an essay on how the interplay of genetics and environment can shape human health.
+Applicants must write an essay on AI and genetic testing.
 First, second, and third place will be awarded as well as 10 honorable mentions.
-Awards: Up to $1,000; Deadline: March 6
+Awards: Up to $1,000; Deadline: March 5

-• BAM Scholarship: Black and African American students who want to pursue careers in technology should apply for this award sponsored by Microsoft.
-Applicants must be high school seniors of African descent and plan to enroll in full-time undergraduate study in Engineering, Computer Science, Computer Information Systems, or various Business programs.
+• Black at Microsoft (BAM) Scholarship: Black and African American students who want to pursue careers in technology should apply for this award sponsored by Microsoft.
+Applicants must be high school seniors of African descent and plan to enroll in full-time undergraduate study in Engineering, Computer Science, Computer Information Systems, or various Business programs in the fall.
 Requirements include financial need, a passion for technology, demonstrated leadership at school or in the community, a minimum GPA of 3.0, a letter of recommendation, and a short essay.
-Five renewable scholarships are available as well as 45 one-time scholarships.
+Five renewable scholarships are available as well as 50 one-time scholarships.
 Awards: Up to $5,000; Deadline: March 13

-• Education First Scholarships: High school seniors from participating high schools in Austin, Denver, Boston, San Francisco, Los Angeles, Portland, San Diego, and Seattle are eligible for this scholarship.
-Applicants must be prepared to participate in an interview if selected as a finalist and will also gain access to a professional college coach in addition to the award.
-Two awards are offered in each chapter city.
-Awards: Up to $3,500; Deadline: March 15
+• Education First Scholarships: High school seniors from participating high schools in Austin, Boston, Denver, Los Angeles, Portland, San Diego, San Francisco, and Seattle are eligible for these scholarships.
+Two awards are offered in each chapter city, and students from Seattle schools are eligible for an additional $5,000 scholarship thanks to a local sponsor.
+You don’t have to be a "straight A" student but rather one who can overcome obstacles and be successful in college.
+Applicants are invited to participate in an interview if selected as finalists, and recipients will receive access to a professional college coach in addition to the award.
+Awards: $5,000; Deadline: March 14

 • UCT Charities Heaston Scholarship: This program consists of three non-need-based scholarships granted to three students annually, each covering four years of undergraduate education.
 Applicants must be high school seniors who exhibit evidence of hard work to overcome obstacles, academic and extracurricular success, and a commitment to community service.
 Just one application is required to apply for all three awards, and the required personal statement will act as a tiebreaker for equally qualified candidates.
 Awards: Up to $6,000 per academic year; Deadline: March 15